anhvuphamtan/Batch-Processing/readme.md

 psycopg2-binary==2.9.6

 ```
-[docker-compose.yaml](/docker-compose.yaml) will build containers to run our application.
+[docker-compose](/docker-compose.yaml) will build containers to run our application.

 ### Running

-Please refer to Makefile for more details
+Please refer to [Makefile](/Makefile) for more details
 ```
 # Clone and cd into the project directory
 git clone https://github.com/anhvuphamtan/Batch-Processing.git